-Development with an interface to a property in the Neighbourhood Residential Zone or General Residential Zone (shown as Interface J on Plan 1) should not exceed the maximum heights and setbacks in set out in Table 2.
+Development with an interface to a property in the Neighbourhood Residential Zone or General Residential Zone (shown as Interface H on Plan 1) should not exceed the maximum heights and setbacks in Figure 1 of this schedule.

-Development at 566 Bridge Road should provide a 8m landscape setback to the eastern boundary with the Racecourse Heritage Precinct and to the southern boundary to 65 Stawell Street.
+Development at 566 Bridge Road should provide a 6m landscape setback to the eastern boundary with the Racecourse Heritage Precinct and to the southern boundary to 65 Stawell Street.